spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-product-lists-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when a product list is created, updated or deleted, they are exported (or removed) to Redis and Elasticsearch accordingly.
+Make sure that when a product list is created, updated, or deleted, they are exported or removed to Redis and Elasticsearch accordingly.

 | STORAGE TYPE | TARGET ENTITY | EXAMPLE EXPECTED DATA IDENTIFIER |
 | --- | --- | --- |